 Investments consist of amounts placed in the SBA debt service accounts for investment of debt service moneys, with SBA for participation in the Florida PRIME investment pool created by Sections 218.405, Florida Statutes, and those made locally.
-The investment pool operates under investment guidelines established by Section 215.47, Florida Statutes.
+The investment pool operates under investment guidelines established by Section 218.415, Florida Statutes.

-Agencies and Instrumentalities and The District's investments in Florida PRIME and the Florida Education Investment Trust Fund (FEITF), which the SBA and the FEITF indicate are Securities and Exchange Commission Rule 2a7-like external investment pools, as of June 30, 2016, are similar to money market funds in which shares are owned in the fund rather than the underlying investments.
-These amounts are reported at fair value, which is amortized cost.
+Agencies and Instrumentalities and The District's investments in Florida PRIME and the Florida Education Investment Trust Fund (FEITF), which the SBA and the FEITF indicate are Securities and Exchange Commission Rule 2a7-like external investment pools, as of June 30, 2017, are similar to money market funds in which shares are owned in the fund rather than the underlying investments.

 Investments held locally consist of money market mutual funds, commercial paper, corporate notes, United States Treasury notes and strips, and obligations of United States are reported at fair value.
-Types and amounts of investments held by the District at June 30, 2016 are further described in Note 3.
+The District categorizes its fair value measurements within the fair value hierarchy established in accordance with generally accepted accounting principles.
+Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are other observable inputs; Level 3 inputs are significant unobservable inputs.
+Types and amounts of investments held by the District at June 30, 2017 are further described in Note 3.

-Inventories and Prepaid Items
+> Inventories and Prepaid Items

 Inventories consist of expendable supplies held for consumption in the course of District operations.
-Inventories are stated at cost on a weighted average basis, except that United States Department of Agriculture donated foods are stated at their fair value as determined at the time of donation to the District's food service program by the Florida Department of Agriculture and Consumer Services, Bureau of Food Distribution.
+Inventories are stated at cost on a weighted average basis, except that United States Department of Agriculture donated foods are stated at their acquisition value as determined at the time of donation to the District's food service program by the Florida Department of Agriculture and Consumer Services, Bureau of Food Distribution.
 The costs of inventories are recorded as expenditures at the time individual inventory items are requisitioned for consumption.